 Marijuana reacts to temperatures.
 When the weed gets too hot, two things may happen.
 First, like any plant, there's a potential for cannabis to dry.
 Second, fresh herb can begin to sweat, which usually leads to molding or becoming brittle.
 Keep in mind: Heat rises.
 Be wary of storing your cannabis in cabinets above ovens, microwaves, dish washers, or other heat-producing appliances.

-When marijuana is too cold, its potency can decrease; this happens when the THC-rich trichomes freeze, becoming brittle and breaking off.
-This is where the freezer debacle comes in: though many people store their weed in the freezer, it's a bad idea.
-Not only do the trichomes rupture, the cold air sucks moisture out of the cannabis.
-Refrigerators aren't great either, just because regular opening and closing fluctuates temperature, which can affect how long the marijuana is able to survive.
+When marijuana is too cold, its potency might decrease; this happens when the THC-rich trichomes freeze, becoming brittle and breaking off.
+This is where the freezer debacle comes in: it’s probably not your best bet to store your weed in the freezer short-term, but a recent study shows that weed might keep better in the freezer long-term.
+Refrigerators might not be great either, just because regular opening and closing fluctuates temperature, which can affect how long the marijuana is able to survive.

 The most ideal environment is just below room temperature: dark, dry, and cool.